learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

-# Statistical Distributions and Use cases in Data Analysis
+# Statistical Distributions and Their Use Cases

+## Introduction

 Data scientists have to choose probability distributions routinely and decide which one model the given data on for an analytics experiment.
 Distributions are to statistical analysis what data structures are to computer programming.
 There are literally thousands of distributions to study, most of them may not be very common though.
 In the upcoming series of lessons, we shall look ways to analyze such distributions that you might come across with.

-## Objectives:
+## Objectives

+You will be able to:

 * Understand the concept of statistical distributions
 * Differentiate between discrete and continuous distributions
 * Understand commonly used distributions and their use cases

-### So What is a "Statistical Distribution" ?
+## So What is a "Statistical Distribution" ?

 The statistical distribution of a given set of data set is a listing or **function** showing all the possible values of the data and how often they occur.

 For example, when a categorical (**discrete**) distribution of data is organized, we can get something like the number or percentage of entities in each category (think histogram which is a frequency distribution of data in bins).
 On the other hand, when a distribution of numerical (**continuous**) data is organized, we can show it as graphs to examine the shape, center, and amount of spread in the data.
-For numerical data composed of real numbers, we tend to use probabilities functions instead of frequencies due to reasons which we'll cover in this siection.
+For numerical data composed of real numbers, we tend to use probabilities functions instead of frequencies due to reasons which we'll cover in this section.

 ![](condis.png)